 The space within the Centre for Peace Advancement is designed to augment its core activities: research, incubation, and community engagement.
 The Centre's 6,000 square feet of space take on a variety of forms, each with their own part to play in supporting the work of the Centre and its participants.

-The Centre for Peace Advancement manifests itself in the combination of office spaces, meeting rooms, the Winfield Fretz Seminar Room for graduate studies, the grad student lounge known as the 'Grad Hive', the Epp Peace Incubator, and the Grebel Gallery.
+The Centre for Peace Advancement manifests itself in the combination of office spaces, meeting rooms, the Winfield Fretz Seminar Room for graduate studies, the grad student lounge known as the 'Grad Hive', Grebel Peace Incubator, and the Grebel Gallery.

 Spaces in the Kindred Credit Union Centre for Peace Advancement